juancarlucci/energy-grid/README.md

 useMemo reduces computation (e.g., no re-mapping if liveData is stable).

 Together: Fewer state changes + less work per render = snappy app.

-What is Schema Design?
-In GraphQL, the schema is a formal description of your API’s data and operations, written in the GraphQL Schema Definition Language (SDL) or built programmatically (like in your JavaScript code).
-It’s like the floor plan of a library: it lists every book (data types), how you can borrow them (queries), update them (mutations), or get new editions live (subscriptions).
-Purpose: It’s a contract between the client (your App.tsx) and server (server.cjs), ensuring both agree on what’s possible.

-Your Schema: Defines Grid objects and operations (grid, updateVoltage, gridUpdate).

-Core Components of Schema Design

-1. Types
-   Types define the shape of your data—objects, scalars (like String, Int), lists, etc. They’re the building blocks.
-   Your Example (server.cjs):
-   javascript
-   const GridType = new GraphQLObjectType({
-   name: "Grid",
-   fields: {
-   id: { type: GraphQLString },
-   voltage: { type: GraphQLInt },
-   timestamp: { type: GraphQLString },
-   },
-   });

-Breakdown:
-GridType: An object type named Grid.

-fields: Properties (id, voltage, timestamp) with scalar types (GraphQLString, GraphQLInt).

-No ! (non-nullable marker)—fields can return null if undefined.

-SDL Equivalent:
-graphql
-type Grid {
-id: String
-voltage: Int
-timestamp: String
-}

-Analogy: Grid is a book template—every Grid object has an id (call number), voltage (page count), and timestamp (publish date).

-2. Root Types (Operations)
-   GraphQL has three root operation types: Query, Mutation, and Subscription.
-These are entry points for client requests.
-   a.
-Query
-   The read-only entry point—defines what data clients can fetch.
-   Your Query:
-   javascript
-   const Query = new GraphQLObjectType({
-   name: "Query",
-   fields: {
-   grid: {
-   type: new GraphQLList(GridType),
-   resolve: () => gridData,
-   },
-   },
-   });

-Breakdown:
-grid: Returns a list (GraphQLList) of Grid objects.

-resolve: Function returning gridData (your mock array).

-SDL:
-graphql
-type Query {
-grid: [Grid]
-}

-Client Request: query { grid { id voltage } } → Gets all Grid items’ id and voltage.

-Analogy: Query is the library’s checkout desk—you ask for books (grid), and it hands them over.

-b.
-Mutation
-The write entry point—defines how clients can modify data.
-Your Mutation:
-javascript
-const Mutation = new GraphQLObjectType({
-name: "Mutation",
-fields: {
-updateVoltage: {
-type: GridType,
-args: { id: { type: GraphQLString }, voltage: { type: GraphQLInt } },
-resolve: (\_, { id, voltage }) => {
-const entry = gridData.find((item) => item.id === id);
-if (entry) {
-entry.voltage = voltage;
-entry.timestamp = new Date().toISOString();
-return entry;
-}
-return null;
-},
-},
-},
-});

-Breakdown:
-updateVoltage: Returns a single Grid object.

-args: Inputs (id, voltage)—like function parameters.

-resolve: Updates gridData and returns the modified entry.

-Client Request: mutation { updateVoltage(id: "1", voltage: 225) { id voltage } }.

-Analogy: Mutation is the returns desk—you submit a form to update a book’s details.

-c.
-Subscription
-The real-time entry point—defines live data streams.
-Your Subscription:
-javascript
-const Subscription = new GraphQLObjectType({
-name: "Subscription",
-fields: {
-gridUpdate: {
-type: GridType,
-subscribe: async function* () {
-while (true) {
-const entry = gridData.find((item) => item.id === "1");
-const newVoltage = entry.voltage + Math.floor(Math.random() * 10) - 5;
-entry.voltage = Math.max(220, Math.min(239, newVoltage));
-entry.timestamp = new Date().toISOString();
-yield { gridUpdate: { ...entry } };
-await new Promise((resolve) => setTimeout(resolve, 3000));
-}
-},
-},
-},
-});

-Breakdown:
-gridUpdate: Returns a Grid object stream.

-subscribe: A generator yielding updates every 3 seconds.

-Client Request: subscription { gridUpdate { id voltage timestamp } }.

-Analogy: Subscription is a subscription service—new editions arrive automatically.

-3. Schema Definition
-   The schema ties it all together, specifying the root types.
-   Your Schema:

-const schema = new GraphQLSchema({
-query: Query,
-mutation: Mutation,
-subscription: Subscription,
-});

-Purpose: Tells GraphQL, “Here’s what clients can do.”

-Schema Design Principles

-1. Start with the Client
-   Design based on what your UI needs—not the database.
-   Your App: Needs grid data (id, voltage, timestamp), an update mechanism (updateVoltage), and live updates (gridUpdate).

-Tip: Sketch your React components first, then build types to match.

-2. Keep It Simple
-   Avoid overcomplicating—start with basic types and operations.
-   Your Design: One Grid type, three operations—lean and focused.

-Example Expansion: Add status: String to Grid later if needed.

-3. Use Strong Typing
-   Leverage GraphQL’s type system for safety.
-   Option: Make fields non-nullable (e.g., id: String!) if they’re always present.

-Your Choice: Nullable fields (id: String) allow null if data’s missing—flexible but less strict.

-4. Normalize Data
-   Use IDs to reference objects, enabling cache efficiency (Apollo loves this).
-   Your App: id uniquely identifies each Grid entry—perfect for normalization.

-5. Plan for Evolution
-   Add fields or types without breaking existing clients.
-   Example: Add current: Int to Grid—old queries still work.

-How It Works in Your App
-Schema in Action:
-Query (GET_GRID_DATA):
-Client asks for grid.

-Server resolves gridData → [{id: "1", ...}, ...].

-Mutation (UPDATE_VOLTAGE):
-Client sends updateVoltage(id: "1", voltage: 225).

-Server updates gridData, returns {id: "1", voltage: 225, ...}.

-Subscription (GRID_SUBSCRIPTION):
-Client subscribes to gridUpdate.

-Server yields {id: "1", voltage: 228, ...} every 3 seconds.

-Resolvers:
-Logic: Your resolve and subscribe functions fetch or compute data.

-Debug Example: We fixed gridUpdate to update voltage dynamically—schema stayed the same, but behavior improved.